 For more detailed analysis and the full set of recommendations, check out the full report.

-After years of failed promises from the AI industry, such as the ever-shifting deadline for fully self-driving cars or for human radiologists to be obsolete by 2021, we’ve learned to be healthily skeptical about its benefits, but we shouldn’t be complacent about its potential risks.
+After years of failed promises from the AI industry, such as the ever-shifting deadline for fully self-driving cars or for human radiologists by 2021, we’ve learned to be healthily skeptical about its benefits, but we shouldn’t be complacent about its potential risks.
 As AI systems are integrated into more domains, and they become more powerful, their potential to cause harm grows.
 New risks will emerge.
 Mandating human rights impact assessments for these systems is vital to ensure that when we start to see benefits from AI technologies, they will be for people, not just profit margins.